marrlab/InstantDL/README.md

                     evaluation)
 pipeline.run()
 ```
-This simply runs the Deep Learning.
+This simply runs the Deep Learning pipeline.

-### 2. Without instalation
+### 2. Without installation

 You can simply download the code.
 Inside the folder `instantdl`, there is a json file called `config.json` which will be used to set parameters.
 After this the pipeline is started by executing the main.py file, meaning: